 Ahrar al-Sham – described by the BBC as a “hardline Islamist group” – worked with ISIS until January 2014.
-In light of the then partnership between the two groups it would seem reasonable to question whether the safe passage of Pannell and Conway’s Ahrar al-Sham convoy through an ISIS checkpoint (from 10:47 to 11:40 in Saving Syria’s Children) was not to some degree orchestrated.
+In light of the then partnership between the two groups it would seem reasonable to question whether the safe passage of Pannell and Conway’s Ahrar al-Sham convoy through an ISIS checkpoint (from 10:47 to 11:40 in Saving Syria’s Children) was not, at least to some degree, orchestrated.

 Award-winning US online magazine Paste has described Saving Syria’s Children as “a sham”.
 In October I gave this presentation outlining some of the concerns surrounding the authenticity of the programme: